 In Jungle Land

-In April 1904, Mager became a cartoonist for The New York American and New York Journal, owned by William Randolph Hearst.
+In April 1904, Mager became a cartoonist for The New York American and the New York Evening Journal, newspapers owned by William Randolph Hearst.
 Mager's early drawings were one-panel gag-a-day cartoons featuring charming anthropomorphic versions of monkeys and hippopotamuses.
-These eventually evolved into comic strips under the title '(In) Jungle Land' (1904-1906), sometimes retitled as '(In) Jungle Society'.
-Early installments were still text comics, but the characters quickly adapted speech balloons.
-The strip was not related to later features with a similar title, such as 'In Jungleland' by Leo O'Mealia for the Associated Newspapers (1915-1915) and 'In Jungle Land' (1927-1928) by Whitey for the Paramount Newspaper Feature Service.
+These eventually evolved into comic strips under the title '(In) Jungle Land' (1904-1906), and sometimes as '(In) Jungle Society'.
+Early installments still had text captions, but the characters quickly used word balloons.
+Mager's strip was not related to later features with a similar title, such as 'In Jungleland' by Leo O'Mealia for the Associated Newspapers (1915-1915) and 'In Jungle Land' (1927-1928) by Whitey for the Paramount Newspaper Feature Service.

 'What Little Johnny Wanted And What Little Johnny Got', 1906.